UtrechtUniversity/MATLAB-on-HPC/ssh.md

 # SCP

-There are two ways to transfer files between the HPC cluster and your PC: via the scp command using the command line or manually using an interactive SFTP browser.
+There are two ways to transfer files between your PC, your Docker container and the HPC cluster: via command line (fast, no nonsense approach) or using software with a graphical user interface (intuitive for beginning users).

-Manually works only between the cluster and your PC, and between your docker container and your PC.
+**Command line**
 To transfer between docker container and HPC cluster use the scp command (or alternatively copy manually to your PC first)

 **Manual copy** When you are in an active SSH session in MobaXterm, there may already be a side-bar visible in the left of your window.
 If this subwindow not visible, click View > Show/Hide Side-bar.